 As slowly as I’m trying to live this summer, I feel like time still slips out from under my grasp…I only have two more weeks in Philly until I return back home to sweet southern hospitality, humidity, and boredom.
 My suburban home town epitomizes slow living, but I can’t help but grow exasperated and restless when I’m home.
 I can already imagine frittering my days away, lying in bed until 11am, moving as little and efficiently as possible, and avoiding the throbbing heat of the sun like the plague.
 Maybe that kind of living is too tranquil for my taste.

 I picked up a book called From Socrates to Sartre this past week.
 Frankly, I fell asleep on a bench outside while reading the first chapter on Plato, so I had some doubts regarding philosophy.
 But after skipping that chapter, the rest of the book proved quite promising.
 Interestingly, the line of logic that Descartes used in all his philosophy to prove self-existence and existence of God was oddly reminiscent of the kinds of proofs I wrote for my computer science class this past semester.
-Logic and reasoning beautifully span several disciplines.
+Logic and philosophy, two peas in a pod.

 Perhaps I’ll expand on this more in a separate post, but I think I’ve pinpointed an apt label for this void I’ve been feeling lately, and I’ll expand on all this at risk of sounding like a melodramatic teenager–I’ve been hanging around a lot of my Christian friends recently, which has spurred me to reflect deeply on my own belief system.
 After some website surfing and refamiliarizing with terminology, I would proclaim myself an atheist existentialist, based on my rather shallow knowledge of what these labels fully mean.
 These past few years, I’ve been struggling to reconcile how lonely my small existence feels, which is what the scholars would deem “existential loneliness” (if you’re looking for the fancy term).